Valentin Guznac

 Valentin Guznac (born 24 October 1961) is a Moldovan politician, who served as local public administration minister (2007–09).
+He has represented Moldova at the United Nations as Deputy Secretary General of the State Chancellary of the Government of Moldova.

 Biography

 Valentin Guznac was born on October 24, 1961, in the village of Corlăteni, Rîșcani District.
 After graduating from the middle school in his native village, he enrolled in 1979 as a student at the Faculty of Mechanics of the Polytechnic Institute "Serghei Lazo" in Chișinău (now known as the Technical University of Moldova).
 He also graduated from the Academy of Public Administration alongside the President of the Republic of Moldova and the Baltic Institute of Economics, Ecology and Law in Saint Petersburg.

 He has been a member of the Parliament of Moldova since 2009.